eGain/egain-android-messaging/eG-sample-messaging/readme.md

 ### EgainDownloadFile Type
 The provided methods `getFileName()` and `getDownloadUrl()` can be used to retrieve the response.

-When the agent sends any attachments, the download url will be received and can be used to download the file and display it on the device.
+When the agent sends any attachments, the download url is received and can be used to download the file and display it on the device.
 ```java

 {